U.S. Economy Risks and Strategies for 2007-2017

 intentions of any world politician, the competency is easily judged by the results.

-statements, and again, by the results.
+own statements, and again, by the results.

 • Bought-and-paid-for analysts and lobbyists promoting foreign or private interests over national or public

 • Ivory-tower economists not in touch with real business challenges?
-To be fair, that may not be the case here,
+To be fair, that may not be the case here;

 • Uncontrollable external events?
 While 9/11 was a major negative event, it is the reaction to that event that

-more than saving, thus resulting in a huge consumer debt?
+weakening the economic engine?
 That seems to be the general consensus.